TEALSK12/introduction-to-computer-science/do_now_11.md

 ## Connect the dots...
 >Using the Coordinates below connect the points to see what they create.
 Hint: Have you seen Red?

-Line 1 Begins;
+Curve 1 Begins;
 (-5, -3);
 (-4, -5);
 (-3, -7);
 (-3, -6);
 (-2, -4);
 (-1, 0);
-Line Ends
+Curve Ends

-Line 2 Begins;
+Curve 2 Begins;
 (-7, 1);
 (-8, 4);
 (-9, 7);